Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Plant-based diets are typically lower in saturated fat and higher in fibre, antioxidants and phytochemicals.
 The evidence linking plant-based eating to cardiovascular disease prevention is strong, with improvements in weight, cholesterol, blood pressure and blood glucose all well-documented in both observational studies and randomised controlled trials.

-The NHS is clear on this: a well-planned plant-based diet can meet all nutritional needs at every life stage.
+The NHS is clear on this: a well-planned plant-based diet can meet all nutritional needs at every life stage, and the guidance was reviewed and reconfirmed by the NHS in June 2026.
 The word “planned” is doing important work in that sentence.
 A handful of nutrients need attention.

 There is now compelling evidence that plant-based diets can benefit people’s health. – Dr Chris Sampson, Senior Economist, Office of Health Economics (2024)

-Vitamin B12 is the one that matters most, because it is not found in plants and the NHS recommends vegans either eat fortified foods at least twice a day or take a supplement.
+Vitamin B12 is the one that matters most, because it is not found in plants and the NHS recommends vegans either eat fortified foods at least twice a day or take a supplement, with the UK’s Reference Nutrient Intake set at 1.5mcg per day for adults.
+The Vegan Society and British Dietetic Association more specifically recommend either fortified foods providing at least 3mcg of B12 twice daily, or a daily supplement of 10mcg.
+NHS dietetic guidance confirms this is the single most important nutrient to plan for on a plant-based diet.
 That does not mean plant-based eating is compromised – a £3 supplement covers it.
 But the requirement is non-negotiable, not a technicality.

 Iron from plant sources is absorbed less efficiently than iron from meat.
 Eating iron-rich plants (lentils, chickpeas, tofu, and dark leafy greens) alongside vitamin C-rich foods improves absorption considerably.
 Not complicated, but worth knowing.